yiisoft/yii2/docs/guide/db-active-record.md

 to further specify the query conditions.

 It is possible that you may want to call the same set of query methods in different places.
 If this is the case, you should consider defining the so-called *scopes*.
 A scope is essentially a method defined in a custom query class that calls a set of query methods to modify the query object.
-You can then use a scope like calling a normal query method.
+You can then use a scope instead of calling a normal query method.

 Two steps are required to define a scope.
-First create a custom query class for your model and define the needed scope methods in this class.
+First, create a custom query class for your model and define the needed scope methods in this class.
 For example, create a `CommentQuery` class for the `Comment` model and define the `active()` scope method like the following: